timestocome/RaspberryPi-Robot/README.md

 SoftwareSetup.txt has links to any software I use along with any instructions needed to set it up

-HardwareSetup.txt will have links and detailed directions once I have all the hardware setup
+HardwareSetup.txt will have links and detailed directions as I get things running

 PartsList.txt has parts listed as I acquire and add them

+test*.py are simple scripts to make sure hardware is on and connecting to the RaspberryPi